-MIUR has additional national criteria for projects to be eligible to receive funding (Decreto legge n.
+MUR has additional national criteria for projects to be eligible to receive funding (Decreto legge n.
 83/2012, Decreto Ministeriale n.
-593 de 26 luglio 2016 and Linee guida al DM del 26 luglio 2016 n.
-593 are applicable for the Eurostars programme):
+593 del 26 luglio 2016, Linee guida al DM del 26 luglio 2016 n.
+593 and Procedure operative per il finanziamento dei progetti internazionali are applicable for the Eurostars programme.
+Find these documents here.
+Specific eligibility rules and conditions for each call are published in the Avviso integrativo nazionale):

 - Italian participants must adopt necessary accounting and administrative measures for allocating resources.